The Most Common Business Plan Mistakes

 Planning to sell something is not a business model; a business model is a plan for generating revenue over and above your expenses.
 You can make the best mousetrap in the world, but if it costs you $90 to make each one and people are only willing to pay $10 for one, there’s no point to doing it as a business.

 By all means, if it provides you with personal satisfaction and you feel the cost is fair, do it.
 Otherwise, forget about it and move on to a business idea that does have profit potential.

 Professional and service businesses can be real dead end traps if you don't have a clear business model set up.
-If this is the kind of business you’re starting, C.J.
-Hayden explains how to set up profitable business models for such businesses in Is Your Business Model Broken?
+If this is the kind of business you’re starting, read 7 Ways to Increase Your Service Business's Profits.

 4) Not doing enough research.

 Not doing enough research to do the job is another common business plan mistake.
 Your business plan is only going to be as good as the research you put into it.
 To answer the central question of "Will this work?" you have to find the answers to a whole cluster of other questions, from "What are the current trends in this industry?" to "How will this business counter what its competitors are doing?"
 And the more complete the answers to the questions, the better prepared you'll be to either start your new business or shelve the idea and move on.